remotesynth/remotesynth.github.io/_posts/2019-06-14-using-netlify.md

 ## Scheduling Deploys

 The last feature that I want to discuss isn't really a built-in feature of Netlify per se.
-As my content is very date sensitive, I wanted to have the site continuously rebuilt so that the date information doesn't become stale.
-In addition, I have random items displayed in some spots on the home page, which also requires a rebuild.
+As my content is very date sensitive, I wanted to have the site continuously rebuilt so that the date information doesn't become stale (for example, an upcoming event may have text that says "in 12 days").
+In addition, I have random items displayed in some spots on the home page, which also requires a rebuild since the random items are chosen at build time.
 So what I needed was to ensure that the site regularly rebuilds itself without requiring my direct intervention.

 Luckily, Netlify has pre-built integration with [Zapier](https://zapier.com).
 Zapier isn't free, but, for this sort of task, you're unlikely to hit their free account limits.
 It's a very simple two-step "Zap" that uses Zapier's Schedule to trigger a deploy every night at midnight (truthfully, the time doesn't matter that much from a Netlify standpoint since the build occurs in the background, but midnight made sense since the dates would change, thereby changing the date math).